- Bupa Platinum consultant

 Myeloma; Plasma cell disorders including AL amyloidosis; Lymphoproliferative disorders; Leukaemia; Haematopoietic stem cell transplantation

 Consultant Haematologist at University Hospital Southampton (UHS) NHS Foundation Trust since November 2009.

-Haematology Clinical Lead at UHS March 2012 to present.
+Haematology Clinical Lead at UHS March 2012 to October 2021.

 Dr Jenner is principal investigator of a portfolio of myeloma clinical trials encompasing all stages of the disease.

 Dr Jenner undertook 4 years of research in to the genetics abnormalities within myeloma at the Institute of Cancer Research and Royal Marsden Hospital between 2005 and 2009.
 He continues to have an active interest in the role of genetic abnormalities in myeloma and their impact on treatment outcomes.

 Courses offered to GPs

 - MRCP (UK) Royal College of Physicians of London 2000